CBPFGMS/cbpfgms.github.io/gmslpg/README.md

 - `"true"`: the SVG will stretch to the width of the element containing the code snippet.
 - `"false"`: the SVG will be created with a fixed size, which is 900px width and 350px height.

+Note: On Internet Explorer this parameter will default to `"false"`, meaning that the SVG will not be responsive.

 *Recommended size*: 900px x 350px.